 You can vote today for People’s Choice Award winners.
 Click here to vote.

-A property that once was once slated to be a Dollar Store today boasts a full-service grocery store selling fresh produce along with delicacies including black-tip shark from Florida, red snapper from Brazil, crab legs from Russia and blue gill from Canada.
+A property that was once slated to be a Dollar Store today boasts a full-service grocery store selling fresh produce along with delicacies including black-tip shark from Florida, red snapper from Brazil, crab legs from Russia and blue gill from Canada.

 The family-owned business was founded by Pete Tsitiridis in 1993 at 1400 S. Union St. The South Side store remains open.